GN4RK/terry/README.md

 # Terry

-Terry Bot is a Discord bot designed to perform specific actions in response to messages, such as handling Steam lobby links and reacting to thank-you messages.
+Terry is a Discord bot designed to perform specific actions in response to messages, such as handling Steam lobby links and reacting to thank-you messages.

 ## Features

-- Automatically detects and responds to Steam lobby links with tinyurl link
+- Automatically detects and responds to Steam lobby links with tinyurl links.
 - Reacts with ❤️ to thank-you messages.

 ## Getting Started